 Step 5: Cook ingredients together over medium-high heat.
 Smash fruit periodically with the potato masher.
 (I like my jam to have some bite-sized pieces of fruit in it, but the consistency of your jam is up to you – smash as much, or as little, as you want to.)

-Step 9: Ladle hot jam directly into hot sterilized jars, leaving 1/4" head-space.
-Place lids on jars and screw caps into place.
-(Try not to be as messy as me - it only means more clean-up afterwards!)
+Step 9: Ladle hot jam directly into hot sterilized jars, leaving 1/4″ head-space.
+Place lids on the canning jars and screw caps into place.
+(Try not to be as messy as me – it only means more clean-up afterwards!)

 Step 10: Carefully, process the filled jam jars for 10 minutes in a boiling water bath.